 Use of animated characters opens door to what human brains likes to listen: stories.
 Storytelling ensures that the course is more than just transmitting information.
 It will hook the learners into the course by establishing a connection with their emotions.
 Use of visual graphics and minimal text with the animated characters allow users to visualize the story.
 The result is willingness from the users towards the course and improved retention.
 The scenarios used in the training can be presented in the form of stories making it easy to empathize with the characters.

 An advantage of animated videos is their flexibility to be used as standalone videos or blend them with other learning strategies.
 These animated videos can be used as standalone micro learning nuggets that do not exceed more than five minutes.
 For example, in our POSH training, there can be small videos that show various instances of sexual harassment or respectful behaviors, which are pushed to the learners regularly using the LMS.
 They can also be added as scenario in a full-fledged eLearning course, with questions that follow.
 In addition, if the organization prefers a classroom training, animated videos can be used to explain difficult or complex concepts.

-If “a picture is worth a thousand words” imagine what a course full of animated videos can give its learners. eLearning courses started to evolve as the star player in corporate training in the recent times.
+If “a picture is worth a thousand words” imagine what a course full of animated videos can give its learners. eLearning courses have started to evolve as the star player in corporate training in the recent times.
 Animated video is the cherry on top.